protocol/launchpad/content/en/curriculum/filecoin/how-filecoin-works/index.md

 **Lotus Common Architecture** Currently for those using lotus directly, it is recommended that you have a hardware configuration with 32GB of RAM, an 8-core CPU, and at least 200 GB of SSD storage.
 See the [Filecoin docs on Hardware requirements](https://docs.filecoin.io/storage-provider/hardware-requirements/)

+#### Getting Started with Filecoin
+Now that you understand the basics of Filecoin, here are some ways to start building on the network:

+**Run a Local Testnet**
+The easiest way to start is by running a local testnet using Lotus.
+This will allow you to deploy smart contracts, send messages, and get a feel for how Filecoin works without using real FIL.
+Follow the guide to set up Lotus and run a local testnet.

+**Try Examples and Tutorials**
+Work through the example contracts, dapps, and tutorials in the Filecoin documentation.
+Some options:

+* Deploy an ERC-20 contract
+* Build a "Hello, World!" dapp
+* Create and fund a multisig wallet
+* Build Your Own Dapp
+* Once you get the hang of Filecoin development, you can start building your own decentralized application!
+Some project ideas:

+**A decentralized storage marketplace**
+* A non-fungible token (NFT) minting and trading platform
+* A DAO for funding public goods
+* Decentralized finance (DeFi) apps for lending, borrowing, and more
+* Participate in the Community
+* The Filecoin community is active and always open to new members.
+Some ways to get involved:

+**Join the Filecoin Slack and Discord**
+* Contribute to Lotus, documentation, or other repos on GitHub
+* Attend or speak at upcoming events like Distributed Camp
+* Get Filecoin updates by following @Filecoin on Twitter

 {{% /level %}}